Skiing in Italy

-A ski holiday in Italy is relaxed, informal, hedonistic, fun – and just a little bit crazy.
+Italian ski holidays are relaxed, informal, hedonistic, fun – and just a little bit crazy.
 Of course, the Italians take their skiing seriously, but then they take their lunches, dinners, aperitivi and digestivi just as seriously too.
-Thus, a winter sports holiday in Italy will always be as much about good food and drink, as it is about skiing and snowboarding.
+Thus, Italy ski holidays will always be as much about good food and drink, as it is about skiing and snowboarding.

-Italy is a brilliant choice for families, with young children positively welcomed in hotels and restaurants.
-Grown-ups will not be disappointed by the après-ski activity, which begins in the middle of the afternoon and continues well into the small hours!
+Italian ski resorts are a brilliant choice for families, with young children positively welcomed in ski hotels and restaurants.
+Grown-ups will not be disappointed by the après ski activity, which begins in the middle of the afternoon and continues well into the small hours.

 There’s some great ski resorts in Italy including the incredible Dolomites ski area with 1,200 km of ski slopes and the fantastic Sella Ronda circuit.
 There’s also the highest ski resort in Italy, Cervinia, located in the wonderful Aosta Valley ski area.
 Whatever you are looking for, our experts are here to help with your ski holiday.

 Our ski experts are on hand to help you choose where to ski in Italy.
 Call us today to find out more about our Italian ski resorts for winter 2023/2024.

 - Friendly atmosphere

 - Gourmet food